 As with the difference between a red lipstick with blue undertones or a red lipstick with orange undertones, we're talking about nuances here.
-If the polish is a pink-toned or milky white or gray, like a chic gallery wall painted in Farrow & Ball Strong White, it looks nice on my fair, sometimes blue-tinged hands.
+If the polish is a pink-toned or milky white or grey, like a chic gallery wall painted in Farrow & Ball Strong White, it looks nice on my fair, sometimes blue-tinged hands.
 It's all about the undertone, which is why I was excited to try one of the budding nail trends of the moment: vanilla chrome.

 I took the design to Yoshimi Muranishi, a nail artist at Vanity Projects in New York.
-Working on my natural nail, we went with a shape similar to Teleki's but a bit shorter and more round.
+Working on my natural nail, we went with a shape similar to Alexandra's but a bit shorter and more round.
 Vanity Projects uses Japanese gel that lasts for three to four weeks, so I wanted to make sure that my nails could grow out without breaking or getting too long or pointy.

 While I was a little skeptical at first, the vanilla chrome manicure is definitely a design I'm saving for future reference.
 The warm cream tone is a good neutral — white without being stark.
 The name is a relatively new way to describe the look, but there's plenty of design inspiration to be found.
-This is a good reference by @FemmeBlk on TikTok: The color is more of a pearlescent white, but the white is sheer so it feels toned down.
+This is a good reference by @FemmeBlk on TikTok: the colour is more of a pearlescent white, but the white is sheer so it feels toned down.
 Searching for milky white chrome nails, like this design on content creator @TashiaJaem, is also a good example of a take on the trend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.